medical tick Medically reviewed by

 Irritable Bowel Syndrome (IBS) is a chronic gastrointestinal disorder that causes bloating, cramping, urgency, and irregular bowel movements, often disrupting daily routines.
 People may avoid travel, feel anxious around meals, or withdraw socially due to fear of sudden flare-ups.
 In India, IBS affects 4% to 7% of the population, with a slightly higher prevalence in women.
 Globally, a 2021 Lancet Gastroenterology & Hepatology study highlighted its deep impact on quality of life, emotional well-being, and work productivity.

 Women are up to two times more likely than men to develop IBS, and people under 50 are more commonly affected than older adults.
 In fact, most individuals develop their first IBS symptoms before the age of 40.
 Despite its widespread nature, IBS remains underdiagnosed and often misunderstood.
+At Dr Batra’s®, we treat IBS by identifying your unique triggers and offering personalised homeopathic care that targets the root cause, providing long-term relief without side effects.
 This blog will help you recognise key IBS symptoms, understand common triggers, and explore how homeopathy offers safe, long-term relief by treating the root cause.

 Key Symptoms of IBS to Look Out For